• Skip to primary navigation

 Farm Whole Snapper $6.49/lb

-Most of the fresh fish at Costco is farmed raised and what is wild is for the most part previously frozen.
+Most of the fresh fish at Costco is farmed raised.
+Most of the wild fish they do is previously frozen.

 ❓ Can You Refreeze Fish?